 Really soft and airy cashmere – this sweater has a looser weave, so it drapes really wonderfully.
 This does mean it’s more of a lightweight sweater, more appropriate for fall / spring unless you’re wearing it with a long sleeve layer.

 I will note that the ivory is a bit sheer – so if I want a seamless look, I have to be careful about the colors I layer underneath.
 I also find that this one sheds more than usual, but am not sure if it’s due to the material (baby alpaca).

-This is my favorite of the three Quince sweaters!
-However, similar to the classic crews, I’m a little worried about the shedding.
-But at the same time, I’m less concerned (compared to the cashmere crew) given that it’s a lightweight sweater to begin with.
+This is my favorite of the first three Quince sweaters I tried.
+I’m a little worried about the shedding, but less so compared to the cashmere crew given that it’s a lightweight sweater to begin with.
 I’ll be sure to update this review as time goes on.

-If you’re looking to make your first purchase on Quince, use this link to get $20 off your purchase of $60 or more.
-Please note that I’ll earn $20 as well, so thank you!
+If you’re looking to make your first purchase on Quince, use this link to get $20 off your purchase of $200 or more.
+Please note that I’ll earn $20 as well, so thank you.

 Partnership Disclosure: This blog post was not sponsored by any of the brands listed above.
 As always, all opinions are my own.
 This post may contain affiliate links, in which I earn a commission on purchases.